stephqwu/ubc-course-finder/README.md

 # UBC Course Finder

 Full-stack web application capable of running queries over cached UBC room and course data using a self-built query language.
-Originally built as a term project under tight deadlines and specifications, I intend to make continuous improvements (such as UI overhaul and additional features)
+Originally built as a term project under tight deadlines and specifications, I intend to make continuous improvements (such as UI overhaul and additional back-end features and capabilities)

 ## Dev environment configuration